funkybooboo/insighthub/docs/architecture.md

 ### Database (PostgreSQL)
 - Repository classes for each domain
 - User, document, and chat session management
-- SQLAlchemy ORM with Alembic migrations
+- Raw SQL with psycopg2 and manual migrations

 ## Security